centreon/centreon-documentation/versioned_docs/version-23.10/migrate/poller-display-to-remote-server.md

     type: remote
     address: 192.168.0.2

-    Do you want to register this server with that information? (y/n)y
+    Do you want to register this server with those informations? (y/n)y
     ```

 4. Add additional information to enable future communication between your Remote Server and its Central.
-Please provide the required information to convert your platform to Remote:
+Provide the required information to convert your platform to a remote server:

   ```shell
   <CURRENT_NODE_ADDRESS>: Please enter your username: